Mykhailiuk's 17 lead No. 4 Kansas past No. 7 Kentucky 65-61 | New Country 923

 Kevin Knox scored 20 and nailed three 3s for Kentucky (2-1).
 Hamidou Diallo added 14 points.
 But the Wildcats came up short after rallying to beat Utah Valley and hanging on for a four-point win against Vermont.

+“We really fought tonight.
+A lot of people had us losing this game at least by 20, 30 points,” Knox said.
+“But we said before the game it wasn’t (going to) happen.
+They’re a veteran team.
+We’re a really young team.
+A lot of people thought they had the advantage.
+But tonight we really fought our butts off.”

-Kentucky was leading 57-55 when Nick Richards scored on a tip-in and Devonte Graham hit a free throw.
+Kentucky was leading 57-55 after Nick Richards scored on a tip-in.
+Mykhailiuk hit a short jumper for Kansas and Graham hit a free throw.
 Newman then hit a 3 to bump the Jayhawks’ lead to 61-57 with just over two minutes left.
 It was 61-59 when Kentucky’s PJ Washington blocked a 3 by Mykhailiuk as the shot clock went off with 33 seconds left, giving the Wildcats a chance to tie or take the lead.
 But Knox missed a jumper along the baseline.

 Newman grabbed the rebound for Kansas and hit two free throws with 17 seconds left to make it 63-59.

-Note: This story has been corrected to clarify late scoring sequence.